EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “What happened?”
 Victoria asked us.

-Seeing that Karrie and Eric didn’t know what to say, I spoke up.
+Seeing that Karrie and Eric didn’t have anything to say, I spoke up.
 “Do ghosts really exist?”

-“‘Course they do?
+“‘Course they do\!
 Why, I saw one myself this one time\!”
 He was loud.

-“There he goes again…” His wife let out a sigh.
+His wife let out a sigh.
+“There he goes again…”

-“You don't look well, come here”.
+“You don't look well, come sit with me”.
 Victoria picked me up and put me on her lap.
 Karrie looked a bit envious considering what had just transpired.

 “Oh, yeah?”
 Gale asked.
 “And then what did you do?”